CUAnschutzBDC/Smith_210825_b_cell_analysis/README.md

 If you only want the final umap, you can just download the metadata, subset to only cells that are "TRUE" for the column "in_final_obj".
 The UMAP and cluster data are contained with the metadata.

+The metadata is also contained in this repository under `geo/final_metadata.csv`